Here are some Advising Suggestions and questions to ask.

 If it is the student's first time making an appointment they should go to the link and reset their password by clicking on the "Forgot Password."

-If students are still having trouble making an appointment they can visit the Drahman Center in Kenna 101 where our student staff can help them make an appointment.
+If students are still having trouble making an appointment they can email the Drahman Center at email@example.com.
+Once we are back on campus students can visit the Drahmann Center in Kenna 101 where our staff can help the student make an appointment.

 Students sometimes grapple with many different problems that affect their academic success.
-Link to the “assisting distressed students” https://www.scu.edu/cowell/caps/.
+This is the link to the CAPS website where there are many resources for students, https://www.scu.edu/cowell/caps/.
 The Office for Student Life on campus looks into student cases where students have extraordinary non-academic pressures, have stopped attending classes, or are exhibiting other behavior inconsistent with academic success.
-408-554-4583 (link for student life: Office of Student Life).
+Office of Student Life, 408-554-4583.
 Faculty can also call the Drahmann Center to discuss student issues with a university advisor.

 FERPA regulations protect student privacy and limit how much information faculty can give out to parents.
 Even when students have signed a FERPA waiver faculty are still limited in release of information.
 Parents can be referred to the Drahmann Center where they may be able to attend a meeting between a university advisor and their student.
 The Drahmann Center can also provide information to parents regarding university policies.